rbtylee/tutorial-jsonc/tutorial/legacy.md

 # Parsing a Json object - part 1: Legacy code

 Printing a json\_object is rather boring and mostly useful for debugging purposes.
-So any JSON library worth a shit is going to include functions to make extracting the needed data from the JSON file as easy and simple as possible.
+Naturally one would expect a JSON library to include functions to make extracting the needed data from the JSON file as easy and simple as possible.

 So let's examine _*contact.json*_ again: